ovh/docs/pages/cloud/dedicated/esxi-hardening/guide.en-gb.md

 > Explanations for changing/adapting access rules:
 >
-> - The `vSphereClient` service: this service corresponds to the web administration interface on port 443 (HTTPS).
+> - The `vSphereClient` service: This service corresponds to the web administration interface on port 443 (HTTPS).
-> - The `sshServer` service: this service corresponds to SSH access on port 22.
+> - The `sshServer` service: This service corresponds to SSH access on port 22.

 Example with the vSphereClient service: